From Indexing to Coding: A New Paradigm for Data Availability Sampling: Numerical Analysis

-The parameters used for this comparison are listed in Table~\ref{tab:sim-params} and represent, to the best of our knowledge, representative choices for DAS schemes that are either deployed today or proposed in literature.
-To ensure comparability, we use elliptic-curve group elements of size $32\text{B}$ both for the generators of the Pedersen commitments and for the KZG commitments.
-The RLNC-DAS scheme provides a probability of consistency failure of $2^{-256}$, which corresponds to the 256-bit security level commonly targeted in cryptographic components of blockchain systems.
+The parameters used for this comparison are listed in Table~\ref{tab:sim-params}.
+To the best of our knowledge, they reflect realistic and widely adopted design choices for DAS schemes that have either been deployed in practice or proposed in the literature.
+Following common design choices in blockchains such as Ethereum, we instantiate the Pedersen commitment over the BLS12-381 curve.
+This curve provides compressed group elements of size $48$B and a prime group order of approximately $32$B. We adopt the latter as the chunk size for the RLNC data vectors to ensure compatibility with the linear homomorphism of the Pedersen commitments.